 Minimum graduation requirements are established by the State of Indiana.
-Penn High School provides the course selections necessary to meet the requirements for general, Core 40, Core 40 with Technical Honors and Core 40 with Academic Honors diplomas.
+Penn High School provides the course selections necessary to meet the requirements for general, Core 40, Core 40 with Technical Honors and Core 40 with Academic Honors diplomas for the Class of 2026, 2027 and 2028.
 For a comprehensive explanation of graduation requirements at Penn High School and diploma requirements, refer to the Penn High School Program of Studies on the Penn High School website and speak with your counselor.